vpenso/scripts/docs/linux/libvirt.md

 * Host name is the distribution nick-name (e.g squeeze or lucid)
 * Domain name `devops.test`
 * Single primary partition for `/` (no SWAP).
-* Passord "root" for the root account, and user `devops` password "devops"
+* Use the password "root" for the `root` account
+* Create a user `devops` with password "devops"
 * Only standard system, no desktop environment (unless really needed), no services, no development environment, no editor, nothing except a bootable Linux.

+Libvirt and SSH configuration for the virtual machine image:

 ```bash
 # create a defaultc configuration for LibVirt